ucrcsedept/course-support/VSCode-Debugging-Part-1/VSCodeDebuggingPart1.md

 ## Using the Debugger

 We will start with a simple example to introduce the features of the debugger.
-Create a new file called `main.cpp`, and paste the following contents in:
+Create a new file called `debugexample.cpp`, and paste the following contents in:

 ```cpp
 #include <iostream>